ekohe/wulin_master/README.md

 `:label`

 Sets the title displayed on the column header.
 If not set, the column label will be the same as the column name.
+The label can be a Proc.

 `:width`